 With the temporary shutdowns of factories and the subsequently limited supplies, concern around vendor and customer risk has risen.
 There is a lot of uncertainty around whether suppliers would be able to provide the materials/products that customers were demanding; sales that help organizations maintain sustainable revenue.
 Treasurers work to try and mitigate this risk by identifying the counterparty risk for each contractual transaction, determining the probability that either party will default and result in a loss.
 They utilize technology, like a TMS, for data collection, calculation, and reporting so they can spend time analyzing it and benchmarking customers and suppliers against other customers and suppliers.

 As the pandemic has displayed, the world can change on a dime and it is important to be able to assess and manage risk in even the unlikeliest of scenarios.
 For more information on risk management, treasury technology, and the world of treasury, check out our library of session recordings and content from 2020’s Elire Treasury Experience.
 Access is password protected.
 To request access, please reach out to [email protected].

-Additionally, we’re excited to announce our upcoming webinar “Engineering a Digital Treasury Strategy in 2021” set for 2:00 PM CT on January 26th, 2021.
-This past webinar is viewable here.
+Additionally, watch our webinar “Engineering a Digital Treasury Strategy in 2021” viewable here.